froland/semisecu/examples/semisecu-java/attack03-session.md

 usage of a stolen session ID by limiting the number of sessions per user (e.g. in Spring:
 <http://javarevisited.blogspot.be/2012/03/spring-security-example-tutorial-how-to.html>
-), setup a timeout on session, put an accessible logout button on every page and ask for re-authentication before doing something important.
+), setting a timeout on session, putting an accessible logout button on every page and asking for re-authentication before doing something important.